 Aside from making your table setting look adorable, they also help with the headcount.
 Place colorful napkins on the plates to complete the setting.

 Gift and Cake Table

 What’s a birthday party without gifts and cakes?
-Most of the guests will probably bring gifts, and you’ll need a separate table for those.
-The cake is your main attraction, so it deserves a table of its own.
+Most guests will probably bring gifts; you’ll need a separate table.
+The cake is your main attraction, so it deserves a table.

-Decorating a table is a fun way of adding character to the overall look and feel of your child’s party.
+Decorating a table is a fun way of adding character to your child’s party’s overall look and feel.
 Remember that you need only a few key elements to make the table setting stand out.